 Jim Parshall is a GEICO senior systems security analyst.
-He’s also the Gecko.
+He also routinely dresses up at the Gecko at local events.
 “I am an overgrown kid at heart (my cell phone case has Winnie the Pooh on it),” says Parshall, who has made over 100 appearances in costume as GEICO’s green spokes-reptile.
 GEICO More asked Jim Parshall how someone gets to be the Gecko, and how it really feels to be green.

 GEICO More (GM): What attracted you to being the Gecko?

 Jim Parshall (JP): I knew how much my kids liked the Gecko commercials.
 I saw an internal company email about needing a Gecko for Congresswoman Eleanor Holmes Norton’s annual Christmas party on Capitol Hill for disadvantaged children and I called.
 I was the first respondent and got the gig.

 GM: What events have you attended as the Gecko?

 JP: I have been on the National Mall as the Gecko, Freedom Plaza, Children’s National Medical Center, Nationals Park, Silver Spring Thanksgiving Parade (in a red convertible), YMCA Turkey Chase, even a Villanova University men’s basketball game in Atlantic City.
 I have even attempted to return the serve of an internationally ranked tennis player while in costume.

 GM: What’s your fondest memory of being the Gecko?